Frequently Asked Questions About Motorcycle Crashes

 - Should I accept an offer from the insurance company?

 These questions and answers are intended to serve as a general guide to motorcycle wreck claims.
 However, every case is different, and we'd be more than happy to meet with you for a free consultation to discuss your individual case.
-Call 1-800-64-JONES.
-If you can't come to our office in College Station or Waco, we can come to your home, office, school or hospital room, or wherever else is convenient for you.
+Call 1-800-645-6637.
+If you can't come to our office in College Station, Midland or Waco, we can come to your home, office, school or hospital room, or wherever else is convenient for you.

 First, make sure the scene is safe.
 You may need to move your bike in order to avoid blocking traffic.
 Call emergency services and assist if you are trained and physically able to do so.
 Get the name and badge number of the police officer investigating the wreck as well as contact information for any other operators involved.